Stassi/dechainer/README.md

 #### Impersistent

 Impersistent counter that provides many methods that mutate its internal state.
 However, it only needs to be declared once.
-State is unique to each counter and not shared globally, allowing many copies to exist.
+State is unique to each counter and not shared globally.

 ```javascript
 const { count, decrement, increment, reset } = counter({ impersistent: true })